chipsalliance/chisel/website/blog/2025/06-20-2025-scala-plugins-in-chisel/index.md

 # Final Remarks

-Chisel naming has come a long way, and after undergoing heavy utilization for mission-critical applications at [SiFive](https://sifive.com) can safely be deemed to be stable.
+Chisel naming has come a long way, and after undergoing heavy utilization and customization in mission-critical applications at [SiFive](https://sifive.com), can safely be deemed to be stable.
 With the ongoing work of adding support for Scala 3 in Chisel, we're hoping to develop cleaner and more readable Scala compiler plugins.